 If you are eligible for Medicare because of ESRD and a disability or because of ESRD and you are age 65 or older, this health plan will provide benefits before Medicare benefits.
 This is the case during the first 30 months of your ESRD Medicare coverage only if the coverage under this health plan was primary when you became eligible for ESRD Medicare benefits.
-Then, for as long as you maintain dual Medicare gibility, the benefits that are provided by this health plan will be reduced by thows for the same covered services .
+Then, for as long as you maintain dual Medicare eligibility, the benefits that are provided by this health plan will be reduced by the amount that Medicare allows for the same covered services.
 (This provision may not apply to you.
-To find the same covered services .) e amount that Medicare and out if it does, contact
+To find out if it does, contact your plan sponsor.)